-4.19.
-Appendix 11, Summer trainee programme for the young for 2022-2023
+4.10.
+Appendix 10, Summer trainee programme for the young for 2023-2025

-The years in the title of Appendix 11 are changed to 2022-2023, and points 2 and 3 are changed as follows:
+The years in the title of Appendix 10 are changed to 2023-2025, and points 2 and 3 are changed as follows:

-- 2. The employment relationship in accordance with the summer trainee programme, lasting for two weeks or ten working days, can be placed between 1 June and 31 August in 2022-2023.
+- 2. The employment relationship according to the summer trainee programme, lasting for two weeks or ten working days, can be placed between 1 June and 31 August in 2023-2025.
 A young person may have several traineeships pursuant to this recommendation with the same employer in each year. - 3.
-The wage for the completion of the Tutustu työelämään ja tienaa ("Learn and earn") summer trainee programme is a non-recurrent sum of EUR 365 in 2022 and 2023.
+The wage for the completion of the Tutustu työelämään ja tienaa ("Learn and earn") summer trainee programme is a non-recurrent sum of EUR 365 in 2023 EUR 375 in 2024 and 2025.
 The pay includes the holiday compensation accumulated during the traineeship.
 Statutory social security contributions are deducted from the wage according to the age of the person.